-K. RULE 11 Credit Obtained During Marriage
+L. RULE 12 Credit Obtained During Marriage

-Credit obtained by a spouse during marriage is community credit unless the lender agrees to look solely to the borrowing spouse's separate estate for repayment.23 Property acquired with community credit is community property, and property acquired with separate credit is separate property.24 Credit during marriage is presumptively community, and the burden is on the proponent to prove separate credit.25 Even property acquired with community credit can become separate property by interspousal gift, partition, etc.
+Credit extended to a spouse during marriage is community credit unless the lender agrees to look solely to the borrowing spouse's separate estate for repayment.31 Property acquired with community credit is community property, and property acquired with separate credit is separate property.32 Credit during marriage is presumptively community, and the burden is on the proponent to prove separate credit.33 Even property acquired with community credit can become separate property by interspousal gift, partition and exchange, etc.

-L. RULE 12 Presumption Arising From Deed Recitals
+M. RULE 13 Presumption Arising From Deed Recitals

-When a deed recites that separate property was paid for the property, or that the property is taken as the receiving spouse's separate estate, a rebuttable presumption of separate property arises.
-Where the other spouse is grantor or otherwise chargeable with causing or acquiescing in the recital, the presumption become irrebuttable, absent fraud.
-27
+When a deed recites that separate property real estate was paid for the property, or that the property is conveyed as the receiving spouse's separate estate, a rebuttable presumption of separate property arises.34 Where the other spouse is grantor or otherwise chargeable with causing or acquiescing in the recital, the presumption become irrebuttable, absent fraud or mistake.35